Grant Terms & Conditions

 Grants may allocate up to 3% of the grant award for grant-related administrative expenses such as bank fees, postage, software, and an independent financial assessment.

-Grants will only fund activities that have been reviewed and approved by BVC; After grant approval, any changes to the funded plan, proposal or activities must be pre-approved by BVC.
+Grants will only fund activities that have been reviewed and approved by BVC.
+After grant approval, any changes to the funded plan, proposal, or activities must be pre-approved by BVC.

 GRANT FUNDING